Where are you installing PlanGuru?

 Alternate Network Install Configuration:

-- Download and install the program on each workstation that will be using PlanGuru.
+- Download and install PlanGuru on each workstation that will need access to the application.